zvada/technology/docs/policy/service-migrations-spring-2018.md

 ### MyOSG and OIM ###

 !!! note
-    Migration of MyOSG and the OIM site topology, project, VO, and downtime data is planned for May 22, 2018 10AM EDT.
+    Migration of MyOSG and the OIM site topology, project, VO, and downtime data is planned for May 24, 2018 10AM EDT.
-    Retirement of the old host, `myosg.grid.iu.edu`, is planned for May 23, 2018 10AM EDT.
+    Retirement of the old MyOSG host, `myosg.grid.iu.edu`, is planned for May 30, 2018 10AM EDT.
+    Retiremnt of OIM is planned for May 31, 2018 11:59PM EDT.

 The [MyOSG](https://my.opensciencegrid.org/about) service provides web and REST interfaces to access information about OSG resource topology, projects, and VOs.